jvitku/nengoros/README.md

 ####complete:
 *	does not require any other ROS packages and contains ALL additional rosjava nodes (other can be added) and these are supported by nengo GUI
+* 	this is preferred and the most stable version

 ####rosbased:
 *	use if you managed to install ROS infrastructure